 This is your most important weekly planning lesson of the day, and probably the most difficult to apply.

 Sometimes you will have to say NO.

-Many events, invitations, and distractions will come your way on a daily basis, but if it is nothing important, if it doesn’t contribute anything to your goals, then you have to say no.
+Many events, invitations, and distractions will come your way, but if it isn’t important, if it doesn’t help you grow, then you have to say no.

 Reviewing is a vital part of weekly planning because it will let you see what works for you and what doesn’t.

-When you are planning your week you should review your previous week to see what was left undone, what plans worked, and what you want to give continuity to.
-That way you can always adjust your plans since nothing is written on stone.
+When you are planning your week you should review your previous week to see what was left undone, what plans worked, and what you want to continue.
+That way you can always custom your schedule to your needs.

 Also, it is always good to review your plans mid-week, just to check that everything is smooth and running and to remind yourself of what is coming next.